-Teladoc is available at no extra cost and without a referral.
+Telehealth requires a copayment but not a referral.
 The service is also available for behavioral concerns - for example, anxiety - but only for ages 18 and up.
-Go to usfamilyhealth.org or call 1.800.835.2362 to learn more.
+Go to member.teladoc.com/USFHP or call 1.800.835.2362 to learn more.